aanya-v/tweetynettrying/README.md

 ----
 ## 🛠 1.)
 Preparing Your Dataset

 Now your model is trained and should be ready to label new files!
 First you will need to have the new files in a .wav format.
 Use the code from before to convert them to .wav files.
 I like to put them in a subfolder called pred in the train folder.
-However, you can put this folder wherever you like as long as you assign data_dir correctly
+However, you can put this folder wherever you like as long as you assign data_dir correctly.
+Also make sure that fft_size and step_size match that from the training toml file!!

 ```
 data_dir = "data/train/pred"